tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: The License Terms screen of the Setup program for Cumulative Update 1 for SQL Server 2008 incorrectly states “To install Service Pack”
+      FIX: The License Terms screen of the Setup program for Cumulative Update 1 for SQL Server 2008 incorrectly states "To install Service Pack"
     </td>
   </tr>